How to choose the right subscription model for your content

 By Jason Friedlander, Director of Product Marketing

 When it comes to streaming video and packaging of content, there’s no such thing as “one size fits all.”
-Today’s consumers thrive on customized recommendations: they’re happiest when they’re given a bespoke solution that’s been tailor-made for their needs and allows them to sit back, relax and enjoy the content that is presented to them.
-That’s why subscription-based models, which allow customers to subscribe to the media plan that’s right for them, are booming.
+Today’s consumers thrive on customized recommendations: they’re happiest when they’re given a bespoke solution that’s been tailor-made for their needs and allows them to sit back, relax and enjoy what’s presented to them.
+That’s why subscription-based streaming platforms, which allow customers to subscribe to the media plan that’s right for them, are booming.

-Subscription-based business models feed right into the personalization customers crave, if properly executed.
-Fittingly, there’s more than one type of subscription model out there, and each has different pros and cons.
+Subscription-based models feeds right into the personalization customers crave, if properly executed.
+Fittingly, there’s more than one out there, and each has different pros and cons.
 Here’s a quick guide to the four main subscription models and how they serve different business needs.

 Ad-supported or “freemium”

-An ad-supported subscription model is exactly what it sounds like: viewers agree to be served advertisements in exchange for access to content instead of paying a subscription fee.
+An ad-supported streaming platform is exactly what it sounds like: viewers agree to be served advertisements in exchange for access to video instead of paying to subscribe.
 By collecting data from viewer accounts, content providers can personalize ads and recommend content tailored to each viewer, extending the time each viewer spends on the site – and therefore the ad revenue generated.
 This also gives the end user a more personalized experience.

 Once they build an audience with an ad-supported model, many services evolve into a “freemium” model where viewers can opt into an ad-free experience if they pay a small monthly fee.
 YouTube did this to great effect.
-After it became the source of 60 percent of the web’s video content according to Nielsen, it launched YouTube Red, its ad-free subscription option.
-However, content providers should be wary of switching to freemium too quickly, before they’ve built up enough brand equity that viewers will pay for their content and feel like they are getting something greater in return.
+After it became the source of 60 percent of the internet streaming video according to Nielsen, it launched YouTube Red, its ad-free subscription option.
+However, content providers should be wary of switching to freemium too quickly before building up enough brand equity with viewers, so they’ll pay for their content and feel like they are getting something greater in return.

 Keep in mind that even though an ad-supported model is free for many viewers, it necessitates some big overhead costs initially.
 If a provider wants revenue from ads, they currently will need a sales team to sell those ads first, as the programmatic video space still doesn’t have the inventory that would give content owners the ability to monetize effectively.
 Whether by hiring in-house or contracting with a third party for ad sales, that can be a large upfront cost.